hexaredecimal/TYPESUPERFASTJUTSU/README.md

 >> naruto hand sign animation while leaking them to the screen.

 <div style="color:red">
-[Note]: This may leak your passwords to your observers.
+❗️❗❗❗[Note]❗❗❗❗: This may leak your passwords to your observers.
 Do not enter sensitive information while this application is being observed by someone.
 Stay safe and take care.
 </div>